⚠️ IMPORTANT

 What is FamiqBuilder?

 In simple terms, FamiqBuilder is the root UI node that acts as a starting point for building and managing widgets.
 All widgets are created and structured on top of this root.
+Before creating any UI widgets, FamiqBuilder must be created and injected.

 There are methods provided by FamiqBuilder including: